phaehnel/mfpatbc/README.md

 >>> sys.path.append('path/to/your/directory')
 ```
 Or any other, more elegant method you may know.

+### Compiling Fortran code
+The module has a functionality to write GHB and DRN input files independent of flopy (mfpatbc.write_ghb() and mfpatbc.write_drn()) using some Fortran code to write the stress period data.
+The looping through the stress periods while writing input files is still in Python but the writing of the cell information per stress period is outsourced to Fortran.
+This is especially time-saving for models with many PA-TBC cells and/or many stress periods.
+Depending on the model the runtime savings can be around 50 % compared to the flopy writing utilities for the respective input files.

 ## Documentation
 Is provided within the methods, functions, and classes as docstring.
 Access e.g. via